cyrildiagne/devart-template/project_posts/2014-02-27-Week-3-summary.md

 Hey all!

-We've been unfortunately both very busy with our jobs and personnal lives but we still managed to made some progress for our DevArt project.
+We've been unfortunately both very busy with our jobs and personnal lives but we still managed to make some progress for our DevArt project.

 ## The perceived redness of an evening sky